10 common mistakes that could ruin your enrichment analysis

 7. Using shallow gene annotations

-One of the most important decisions you’ll make when doing a pathway enrichment analysis is selecting the database to query.
+One of the most important decisions for pathway enrichment analysis is selecting the database to query.
 There are many options to consider, both proprietary and open source.
-When choosing, consider whether the database contains the gene sets that you a priori suspect will be altered in the profile you’re looking at.
-Secondly consider the breadth and depth of the pathway library, this will be where the unexpected discoveries may occur, and it pays to use a comprehensive one to capture as many aspects of your data as possible.
-To demonstrate this, see how KEGG legacy and KEGG Medicus seem tiny when compared to Reactome, which is itself dwarfed by Gene Ontology’s Biological Process (GOBP; Table 3).
-Consequently, the results obtained are substantially richer for Reactome and GOBP as compared to KEGG libraries.
+When choosing, users should consider whether the database contains the gene sets that they a priori suspect will be altered.
+Secondly, consider the breadth and depth of the pathway library; this will be where the unexpected discoveries may occur and it pays to use a comprehensive library to capture as many aspects of the dataset as possible.
+To demonstrate this, note how KEGG legacy and KEGG Medicus seem tiny when compared to Reactome, which is itself dwarfed by Gene Ontology’s Biological Process (GOBP; Table 3).
+Consequently, the results obtained for the example dataset are substantially richer for Reactome and GOBP as compared to KEGG libraries.

 Table 3.
-Size metrics of selected gene set libraries, and the number of differentially regulated pathways (FDR<0.05).
+Size metrics of selected gene set libraries, and the number of differentially regulated pathways in the AML3 experiment (FDR<0.05).

 No. gene sets Total no. annotations Median gene set size No. genes with ≥1 annotation Up-regulated Down-regulated